michelmbem/AddyScript/docs/spec-types.md

 There are several ways to get blobs, such as using a blob literal value (a string literal preceded by a "b" or "B"), or invoking the static method _blob::of_ (which expects the desired length in bytes as an argument), or invoking one of the other static methods "fromHexString" and "fromBase64String" of the blob class which as their name suggests, convert strings to blobs using base-16 or base-64 encoding.
 You can also convert a string to a blob, which will convert each of its characters to a byte.

-Once a blob is created, you can access each of its bytes individually for reading or writing, you can get its length by reading the "length" property, you can fill it partially or completely with a byte of your choice, you can also copy it to another blob at a particular position.
+Once a blob is created, you can access each of its bytes individually for reading or writing, you can get its length by reading the "length" property, you can fill it partially or completely with a byte of your choice, you can resize it or copy it to another blob at a particular position.
 You can also create slices of blobs like you do with strings.

 Here is an example script that manipulates blobs: